 On March 27, 2020, the CARES Act was signed into law.
 HUD has notified the City that it will receive \$702,928 in CDBG-CV funds to undertake activities that prepare, prevent, or respond to local community impacts of the coronavirus.

-HUD has notified the City that it will receive funding in the amount of \$664,209 in CDBG-CV3 funds to undertake activities that prepare, prevent, or respond to local community impacts of the coronavirus.
+HUD has notified the City that it will receive \$664,209 in CDBG-CV-3 funds to undertake activities that prepare, prevent, or respond to local community impacts of the coronavirus.